 A study done by the Journal of American Heart Association revealed that an Avocado a day can keep bad cholesterol at bay.

-In the study 45 people – a mix of overweight, healthy and obese men and women between the ages of 21 and 70 were put in different cholesterol lowering diets for a period of 5 weeks.
+Forty five subjects, a mix of overweight, healthy and obese men and women, between ages 21 and 70 were given cholesterol fighting diets for 5 weeks.

 One of those diets had avocado in it.

 Results reveal that people who took the avocado had lowered their bad cholesterol by 13.5 points.

 There are different ways to eat Avocado.
 Most straightforward would be eating it as is (don’t forget to remove the seed).
 You can add it in salads with balsamic vinegar.
 Add it in a smoothie or in soups.